anilpank/angular-unit-test/README.md

 - **$exceptionHandler** A mock implementation of the $exceptionHandler service that rethrows the exceptions it receives.
 - **$interval** A mock implementation of the $interval service that allows time to be moved forward to trigger scheduled functions on demand.
-See the ìMocking Periods of Timeî section.
+See the ‚ÄúMocking Periods of Time‚Äù section.
 - **$log** A mock implementation of the $log service that exposes the messages it receives through a set of properties, one for each of the methods defined by the real service.
-See the ìTesting Loggingî section.
+See the ‚ÄúTesting Logging‚Äù section.
 - **$timeout** A mock implementation of the $timeout service that allows the timer to be expired programmatically so that the associated function executed on demand.
-See the ìMocking Periods of Timeî section.
+See the ‚ÄúMocking Periods of Time‚Äù section.

 #### Methods defined by Angular.Mock object